crossroadsfpga/enso/docs/getting_started.md

 enso <host> <remote_enso_path> --load-bitstream
 ```

-You can also specify other options to configure the dataplane, refer to `enso --help` for more information.
+You can also specify other options to configure the NIC, refer to `enso --help` for more information.

 <!---
 ## Development Environment